apache/cordova-docs/www/_posts/2020-06-23-cordova-ios-6.1.0.md

 This release contains primarily fixes for issues with the 6.0.0 release.

-* **Resolve Cocoapods publishing issues** *(since 6.0.0)*
+* **Resolve CocoaPods publishing issues** *(since 6.0.0)*

-    The Cordova iOS 6.0.0 release was unable to be published to Cocoapods due to issues with the Pod spec.
+    The Cordova iOS 6.0.0 release was unable to be published to CocoaPods due to issues with the Pod spec.
 These have been addressed and Cordova iOS 6.1.0 is available.

 * **Fix landscape orientation defaults** *(since 6.0.0)*

-    A change made in Cordova iOS 6.0.0 had the side effect of disabling landscape orientation for any apps that didn't specify an `Orientation` preference in config.xml.
+    A change made in Cordova iOS 6.0.0 had the side effect of disabling landscape orientation for any apps that didn't specify an `Orientation` preference in `config.xml`.
 We've reverted that change and new apps will match Xcode defaults (allowing both portrait and landscape orientations).

     To ensure your app properly supports the orientations you want, we encourage setting [the `Orientation` preference][prefs].

 * **Fix invisible SplashScreen bugs** *(since 6.0.0)*

-    A bug in Cordova iOS 6.0.0 would cause the splashscreen to be invisible unless a `BackgroundColor` preference was set in config.xml.
+    A bug in Cordova iOS 6.0.0 would cause the splashscreen to be invisible unless a `BackgroundColor` preference was set in `config.xml`.
 This was not the intended behaviour, and caused a lot of confusion about not being able to interact with the webview behind the splashscreen.

     In Cordova iOS 6.1.0, we've fixed the splashscreen so that it will always have a background colour (defaulting to the system background colour) and so that the launch storyboard image should remain visible.

-    To customize the background colour of your app and its splashscreen, use [the `BackgroundColor` preference][prefs] in config.xml.
+    To customize the background colour of your app and its splashscreen, use [the `BackgroundColor` preference][prefs] in `config.xml`.

 * **Add support for dark mode splashscreens** *(New Feature)*

     It is now possible to use optionally different splashscreen images when your app is running in dark mode.
-You can configure these images in config.xml with the `~dark` suffix (and `~light` is also supported).
+You can configure these images in `config.xml` with the `~dark` suffix (and `~light` is also supported).

     ```xml
     <!-- Default image to be used for all modes -->